 How Zen-Journal Applies these Principles:

 - Begin with a blank notebook.
 Any notebook will do and I have some recommendations based on my experience.
-Since you will will likely only be using one notebook, I suggest one that is appropriate for both business and personal use.
+Since you will likely only be using one notebook, I suggest one that is appropriate for both business and personal use.
 If you simply must have two notebooks, then your expenses will be doubled and your set-up will be duplicated as well.

 - Create Zen-Journal’s minimal structure.
 A few pages for an index or Table of Contents (TOC); Discipline Tasks Lists (DTL); Quarterly Look-Ahead (QLA); Daily Work Area (DWA).
 Each is described in the free set-up guides.